dhinojosa/scala-implicits-katacoda/03_scala_implicit_wrapper/step2.md

-We can do everything in the last step, but instead of a method using `def` we can use a function `Int => IntWrapper`.
+We can do everything in the last step, but instead of a method using `def`,  we can use a function `Int => IntWrapper`.
 The results are the same.

 Enter the following into your editor: